BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

     },

     // 500ms is a ballpark guess that may require later tuning.
-    // We'd prefer to use an adaptive value based on actual performance.
+    // We'd prefer to use an adaptive value based on actual performance,
+    // but this is not supported by the lodash debounce function.
     500,

     // Here, we want single changes to trigger immediately,